cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

     and then performs partial public-key validation as defined in section 5.6.2.3.4 of
     {{!KEYAGREEMENT=DOI.10.6028/NIST.SP.800-56Ar3}}.
 This includes checking that the
-    coordinates of the resulting point are in the correct range, that the point is on the curve, and that the point is not the point at infinity.
-Additionally, this function validates that the resulting element is not the group identity element.
+    coordinates of the resulting point are in the correct range, that the point is on the curve, and that the point is not the group identity element.
     If these checks fail, deserialization returns an InputValidationError error.
   - SerializeScalar(s): Implemented using the Field-Element-to-Octet-String conversion according to {{SEC1}}; Ns = 32.